-In early 2020 HACSB began the process of updating its long-term goals through a strategic planning process and identified five primary goals that align with the statutory objectives of the MTW designation and guide our work:
+In 2022 HACSB began the process of updating its long-term goals through a strategic planning process.
+Through this process, HACSB identified five Aspirational Statements that reflect the direction of the agency and align with the statutory objectives of the MTW designation and guide our work.
+HACSB's Aspirational Statements are: